 FEM Electric provides asssistance to area community development groups in the communities we serve.
-FEM Electric also provides assiatance to individuals through our Rural Electric Economic Development (REED) loan fund.
+FEM Electric also provides assistance to individuals through our Rural Electric Economic Development (REED) loan fund.
 Many communities in our service territory has received funds.
-Faulkton Development Corporation have received funds for an athletic complex and community center, Ipswich Golf Club recieved funds to construct a 9-hole grass green golf course where a 9-hole sand green course existed, the Ipswich Volunteer Fire Department received funds for fire trucks, Lien Funeral Home received funds to purchase the Miller Funeral Home in Bowdle.
+Faulkton Development Corporation has received funds for an athletic complex and community center, Ipswich Golf Club received funds to construct a 9-hole grass green golf course where a 9-hole sand green course existed, the Ipswich Volunteer Fire Department received funds for fire trucks, Lien Funeral Home received funds to purchase the Miller Funeral Home in Bowdle.
 Bowdle also received funds to construct a new healthcare hospital, as well as Eureka receiving funds to build a new community benevolent hospital.

 Rural Electric Economic Development, Inc. (REED) Fund provides business and community project financing in partnership with commercial and other economic development lenders to leverage private investment and make a difference in the region it serves.